 In recent years our academics have improved services, informed policy and developed products with organisations across finance, pharmaceuticals, educational technology, development, and creative industries, including:

-World Bank Group, USAID Digital Inclusion, PlayTalkLearn, Save the Children, Early Childhood Australia, Pfizer, GSMA, Indiana CPA Society, Centre for International Private Enterprise, BBC CBeebies, Punchcut, Hopster, Syncscreen, Tate, National Galleries of Scotland, Edinburgh Art Festival, National Museums of Scotland, Historic Environment Scotland, Fruitmarket Gallery, Edinburgh Zoo, Imperial War Museum, National Library of Scotland, Rob Robinson Heritage Consulting, Phillip and Patricia Frost Museum of Science, Glasgow Science Centre
+World Bank Group, USAID Digital Inclusion, PlayTalkLearn, Save the Children, Early Childhood Australia, Pfizer, GSMA, Indiana CPA Society, Centre for International Private Enterprise, BBC CBeebies, Punchcut, Hopster, Syncscreen, Tate, National Galleries of Scotland, Edinburgh Art Festival, National Museums of Scotland, Historic Environment Scotland, Fruitmarket Gallery, Edinburgh Zoo, Imperial War Museum, National Library of Scotland, Rob Robinson Heritage Consulting, Phillip and Patricia Frost Museum of Science, Glasgow Science Centre and many others.

 Work with CRDE